Extended-Thunder/send-later/privacy-policy.md

 If you have opted in to data collection but opted out of a unique identifier being associated with your data, then it is impossible for us to tell you what data we have about you or delete it, since there is nothing in the data associating it with you in any way.

-If you have opted in to data collection with a unique identifier and you would like to know what data we have about your usage of the add-on, please <span class="notranslate" translate="no">[contact us][emailus]</span> with your request.
+If you have opted in to data collection with a unique identifier and you would like to know what data we have about your usage of the add-on, please [contact us][emailus] with your request.
 Include in your request the value of the telemetryUUID preference in the Advanced configuration editor in the add-on preferences.
 We will either send back an export of your data or remove it from our database as requested.
 Note that if you do not disable data collection as described above, the add-on will continue to collect new data about you even after we've deleted the old data upon request.

 ## History

-The history of this privacy policy can be viewed <span class="notranslate" translate="no">[on GitHub][history]</span>.
+The history of this privacy policy can be viewed [on GitHub][history]

 [telemetry]: https://github.com/search?q=repo%3AExtended-Thunder%2Fsend-later+%22telemetrySend%28%22&type=code
 [emailus]: mailto:send-later-support@extended-thunder.org